SHAYANZAWAR/Flex-Managment-System/README.md

 # Flex-Managment-System
-Flex System Created with C#  and Visual Studio  Window form  is excellent project to practice the concept of Object Oriented Programming.
-Flex is LMS system used by teachers,students and admin to manage various tasks.
+Flex System Created with C# and Visual Studio Window form  is excellent project to practice the concept of Object Oriented Programming. `Flex` is LMS system used by teachers, students, and admin to manage various tasks.
-The Project compromises of  three main modules where C# programming is in "Flex" Project and graphics are used in project "Login Pages":
+The Project compromises of  three main modules where C# programming is in `Flex` Project and graphics are used in project `Login Pages`:
-**Administrator's Module.
+**1. Administrator's Module.
-Teacher's Module.
+2. Teacher's Module.
-Student's Module.**
+3. Student's Module.**
 Here's what we have done in this project
 # To Use You Can Use the following Username and Passwords:
-##admin login:
+## admin login:
-   username:admin       Password: admin
+   username: admin       Password: admin
-teacher login:
+## teacher login:
  username:Username  Password:Username@123
-student login:
+## student login:
  username:abubaker  Password:abubaker  ##
 # **Administrator Module:**